TACC/Core-Portal-Deployment-Lifecycle-Procedures/index.md

 # Core Portal Deployment Procedures

-Detailed documentation and checklists for the comprehensive workflow required to establish, provision, configure and deploy a TACC ACI-WMA Core v2 Portal.
+Detailed documentation and checklist for the comprehensive workflow required to establish, provision, configure and deploy a TACC ACI-WMA Core v2 Portal.

 ## Description